What Is Parallel LiPo Charging, How It's Done & Is It Safe?

 As per charge current calculations, a 1C charge rate on this pack is now 6600 mA (6.6 Amps).
 A 2C rate would be 13.2 Amps, and so on.
 I think you can now appreciate why high power chargers are generally required with this parallel LiPo battery charging method, as the wattage required in this example will be in the 83 Watt range at 1C and about 166 Watts at 2C.

-Of course you don’t have to charge at a 1C or 2C rate, lower charge rates are always safest so a 0.5C rate of 3.3 Amps (41 Watts) will work just as good, it will just take twice to 4 times as long to charge.
+Of course you don’t have to charge at a 1C or 2C rate, lower charge rates are always safest so a 0.5C rate of 3.3 Amps (41 Watts) will work just as well, it will just take twice to 4 times as long to charge.

 Connection Warning Tip!